acubeLab/green-lossless-spmv/README.md

 ## License

 This project is licensed under the terms of the Apache License 2.0.
-The logo [`logo.svg`](./logo.svg) is a derivative work of the file [File:Betelblatt.svg](https://commons.wikimedia.org/wiki/File:Betelblatt.svg) distributed under the same license.
+The logo [`logo.svg`](./logo.svg) is a derivative work based on the file [File:Betelblatt.svg](https://commons.wikimedia.org/wiki/File:Betelblatt.svg), uploaded by the user Furfur on Wikimedia Commons and licensed under CC BY-SA 4.0.

 If you use the library please cite the following paper: